AI Use Cases/Logistics

 How does AI optimize expense auditing for Logistics?

 AI auditing engines ingest real-time data from your TMS, WMS, ELD devices, and EDI networks to validate every invoice against domain-specific rules - carrier contracts, detention policies by facility, fuel surcharge formulas, and regulatory requirements like HAZMAT 49 CFR - before expenses hit the general ledger.
 Instead of manual cross-referencing across five systems, your finance team receives a pre-audited exception queue ranked by risk, with supporting evidence already assembled: BOL, load assignment, ELD record, contract clause, and regulatory basis.
-The system auto-approves routine invoices (80-85% of volume) and flags only the 15-20% requiring human judgment, compressing approval cycles from 7-10 days to 2-3 days while catching 25-40% more overcharges than manual audits.
+The system auto-approves routine invoices that match baseline patterns and flags only the exceptions requiring human judgment, compressing approval cycles because nobody assembles evidence by hand - and catching overcharges a sampled manual audit never sees.

 Is our Finance & Accounting data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and operates zero-retention LLM policies - your invoice data never trains shared models or persists in external systems.
 All processing occurs in your secure environment or dedicated private cloud instances.
 We encrypt data in transit and at rest, implement role-based access controls aligned with your GL permissions, and maintain full audit trails for compliance with FMCSA documentation retention windows and customs record-keeping requirements.
 Your carrier contracts, pricing terms, and internal cost allocation logic remain proprietary and isolated within your deployment.

 What is the timeframe to deploy AI expense auditing?

-Deployment typically spans 10-14 weeks: weeks 1-2 involve system integration and data mapping (connecting Oracle TMS, MercuryGate, ELD feeds, EDI networks); weeks 3-6 focus on model training using your historical invoices and contracts; weeks 7-9 include pilot testing with your finance team on a subset of carriers or freight lanes; weeks 10-14 cover full go-live and workflow optimization.
-Most logistics clients see measurable results within 60 days of go-live - typically 15-20% reduction in audit exceptions and 25-30% faster invoice processing.
-Full ROI realization (contract renegotiation gains) materializes by month six as the model learns your carrier behavior patterns.
+We work the C.O.R.E.
+Method, with a working system live inside the first 100 days.
+Weeks 1-3 audit the work: system integration and data mapping across Oracle TMS, MercuryGate, ELD feeds, and EDI networks.
+Weeks 4-10 build: model training using your historical invoices and contracts, then pilot testing with your finance team on a subset of carriers or freight lanes.
+Weeks 11-14 deploy: full go-live and workflow optimization.
+A rollout like this is scoped to show measurable results within 60 days of go-live - fewer audit exceptions and faster invoice processing, against baselines we set with you during scoping.
+Contract renegotiation gains build later, as the model learns your carrier behavior patterns.

 What are the key benefits of using AI for expense auditing in logistics?